wpilibsuite/frc-docs/source/docs/software/can-devices/power-distribution-module.rst

 Creating a Power Distribution Object
 ------------------------------------

-To use the either Power Distribution module, create an instance of the :code:`PowerDistribution` class (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/PowerDistribution.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc_1_1_power_distribution.html>`__).
+To use the either Power Distribution module, create an instance of the :code:`PowerDistribution` class (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/PowerDistribution.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc_1_1_power_distribution.html>`__, :external:py:class:`Python <wpilib.PowerDistribution>`).
 With no arguments, the Power Distribution object will be detected, and must use CAN ID of 0 for CTRE or 1 for REV. If the CAN ID is non-default, additional constructors are available to specify the CAN ID and type.

 .. tab-set-code::